tactful-ai/helmsman/README.md

 # Based on helmsman

-Robban is forked and is based on helmsman. and when it promotes an image it utilizes helmsman plans.
+Robban is forked from helmsman. and when it promotes an image it utilizes helmsman plans.

 # Install